Swathi1712-Insights/CAB-Cancellation-Analysis/README.md

 # CAB-Cancellation-Analysis
-It is an CAB rides cancellation analysis using mock dataset,SQL and Tableau **# Objective**
+CAB rides cancellation analysis using mock dataset,SQL and Tableau **# Objective**
 This project is an end-to-end data analysis that examines the cancellation of cabs for different cities and user types.
 **The aim is to** :